Inclusive Curriculum and Assessment

 Growing

-Our curricular resources contain few examples from diverse cultures and marginalized perspectives but we sometimes review them to make them more diverse.
+Our curricular resources contain some examples from diverse cultures and marginalized perspectives, and we sometimes review and supplement them to make them more diverse.

 Utilizing

-Our curricular resources contain some examples from diverse cultures and marginalized perspectives and we regularly review them to make them more diverse.
+Our curricular resources contain some examples from diverse cultures and marginalized perspectives, and we regularly review and supplement them to make them more diverse.

 Transforming

-We ensure our curricular resources contain multiple examples from diverse cultures and marginalized perspectives and align them with school and district policies.
+We ensure our curricular resources contain many examples from diverse cultures and marginalized perspectives, regularly review and supplement them, and ensure they are aligned with state and/or national standards.

 Selected Rating: None